ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 4 - Forgejo server.md

       For enabling the cache on the Forgejo instance.

     - `FORGEJO__cache__ADAPTER`\
-      Depending on what caching engine you want to use, you will have to set the proper adapter here to connect to that engine.
+      Depending on what caching engine you want to use, you have to set the proper adapter here to connect to that engine.
 To use Valkey, you have to specify `redis` here.

     - `FORGEJO__session__PROVIDER`\
       Indicates what session engine provider you want to use.